PJ-568/WeDot-docs/src/classes/class_audiostreamwav.md

 - `void` **set_loop_begin** ( value: [`int`](class_int.md) )
 - [`int`](class_int.md) **get_loop_begin** ( )

 The loop start point (in number of samples, relative to the beginning of the stream).
-This information will be imported automatically from the WAV file if present.

 <!-- rst-class:: classref-item-separator -->